 I don't believe that buying a PC 'off-the-shelf' or choosing a so called 'custom-built' one from one of the major distributors, is necessarily a good choice.
 I would urge anybody that has the knowledge to consider spending a bit more time and probably a bit less cash, sourcing exactly the right parts for the job and building your own PC.
 Even lovers of Macs can do this, as some outlets will allow you to buy the 'bare bones' Mac and add your own upgrades, extra HDDs, memory etc. If you're not sure how to build a PC, perhaps a friend may know and would be able to help, otherwise there are many online forums where newbies can get started and some specialists supply 'kits' to get you going.

 Let's start with an overall view, as you need to have an 'end product' in mind before you know what parts you'll need.
 Decide what software you want to run and whether you might want to run more than one organ definition using more than one system.
 Check with the supplier of each system as to the suitability of what you propose.
 You need to know whether your chosen software is main memory based or hard disk based.
 Of course this could be both if you are running multiple systems.
 If your system allows for it (and your pocket is deep enough).

-There is no separate category here for DVD drive or Floppy drive.
-It is assumed that you will decide to fit one or both of these items as you feel necessary, according to the type of software that you intend to load, or you may prefer to boot and run from a thumb drive provided that your operating system and VTPO software will allow for that.
-Do bear in mind that unless you are running later operating systems such as Windows Vista and Windows 7, you may not be able to upgrade the BIOS or setup RAID, without resorting to use of a floppy disk.
+There is no separate category here for DVD drive.
+It's assumed that you will decide to fit one as you feel necessary, or possibly just use an external device plugged into a USB port.
+In some circumstances you can boot and run from a thumb drive provided that your operating system and VTPO software will allow for that.